Airlift-Framework/airlift-framework.github.com/_posts/manual/0100-01-01-getting_started.md

      ant runserver

-This will generate all the restful security, memcache, metadata, CRUD operations, and more to enable your application to interact with a datastore.
+This will generate all the metadata that describes your resources, their attributes, and their security.
 With Airlift rapidly generating and taking care of datastore functions, you can spend more time concentrating on the user interface and business side of your application.

 Now that Airlift is set up, you may go ahead and start fleshing out your web application.
 In the next section, you will learn more about [airlift basics](/manual/airlift_basics) and how to go about writing an application.

 If you'd like to see some examples for inspiration, head over to the [demos](/manual/demos).
 If you are ready to start developing, please refer to our [API](/api) for a complete listing and description of Airlift functions.
+You can learn more about creating a different context or environment in [customization](/manual/customization).
+Using Airlift, you should be able to breeze through the development of your web application.